spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 # Installing Private Cloud Gateway - OpenStack

 Use the following steps to install a PCG cluster in your OpenStack environment.
 You can use the [Palette CLI](/palette-cli) or the PCG Installer Image to deploy a PCG cluster.
-Review the prerequisites for each option to help you identify the correct install method.
+Review the prerequisites for each option to help you identify the correct installation method.

 <br />